 However, if you wish to continue using the xFi gateway, contact Comcast customer support over an online chat facility.

 Frequently Asked Questions

 You should use WiFi in bridge mode when you want to use a better third-party router to fulfill your internet needs.
-But make sure to configure the settings properly so as to avoid any internet outages or disconnections.
+But make sure to configure the settings properly to avoid any internet outages or disconnections.

-Other than that, ensure that your router supports bridge mode; otherwise, invest in the newer model that supports it.
+Other than that, ensure that your router supports the bridge mode; otherwise, invest in the newer model that supports it.